Afterschool

 Mechanical engineers can work in many industries.
 They play an important role in the automotive, aerospace, biotechnology, computer and electronics, automation, and manufacturing sectors.
 Their role would require them to design, develop, build and test all sorts of mechanical devices, tools, engines and machines.

 Did you know that the first computer programmer was a woman born in 1815?
 Ada Lovelace was an English mathematician and the inventor of computer programming.
-Since then, software development has continuously evolved, adapting to technological and industry change.
+Since then, software development has continuously evolved, adapting to technological and industry changes.

-Software engineers are computer science professionals who use engineering principles and programming languages to build software products, develop computer games and run network control systems.
-Today, most software engineers are fascinated by the world of game development, graphics and simulations.
+Software engineers are computer science professionals who use engineering principles and programming languages to build software products, develop computer games, and run network control systems.
+Today, most software engineers are fascinated by the world of game development, graphics, and simulations.

-If you are already a programmer or aspire to become one, you should learn how to operate new tools, languages and technologies.
+If you are already a programmer or aspire to become one, you should learn how to operate new tools, languages, and technologies.
 The average pay for software engineers in Malaysia is RM38,000 per year.

 Systems Engineers have an estimated average annual salary of RM39,120 per year in Malaysia.
 The job role involves developing, testing and evaluating software, circuits, personal computers and more.